glendonintendo/employee-tracker/README.md

 WHEN I choose to update an employee role
 THEN I am prompted to select an employee to update and their new role and this information is updated in the database
 ```
-### Grading Criteria
-#### Deliverables - 10% <!-- omit in toc -->
-- [ ] GitHub repo containing application code
-#### Walkthrough Video - 27% <!-- omit in toc -->
-- [ ] Demonstrates functionality of Employee Tracker
-- [ ] Link to video included in project README
-- [ ] Shows all technical acceptance criteria being met
-- [ ] Demonstrates how user would invoke app from command line
-- [ ] Demonstrates functional menu with options outlined in acceptance criteria
-#### Technical Acceptance Criteria - 40% <!-- omit in toc -->
-- [ ] Uses Inquirer, MySQL2, and console.table packages
-- [ ] Follows table schema
-  - [ ] Department:
-    - [ ] id: INT PRIMARY KEY
-    - [ ] name: VARCHAR(30) to hold department name
-  - [ ] Role:
-    - [ ] id: INT PRIMARY KEY
-    - [ ] title: VARCHAR(30) to hold the role title
-    - [ ] salary: DECIMAL to hold role salary
-    - [ ] department_id: INT to hold reference to department role belongs to
-  - [ ] Employee:
-    - [ ] id: INT PRIMARY KEY
-    - [ ] first_name: VARCHAR(30) to hold employee last name
-    - [ ] role_id: INT to hold reference to employee role
-    - [ ] manager_id: INT to hold reference to another employee that is manager of current employee (may be null if no manager)
-- [ ] User presented with options:
-  - [ ] View all departments: table showing department names and department ids
-  - [ ] View all roles: table with job title, role id, department that role belongs to, and salary
-  - [ ] View all employees: table with employees ids, first names, last names, job titles, departments, salaries, and managers that employee reports to
-  - [ ] Add department: enter name and then department is populated to department table
-  - [ ] Add role: enter name, salary, and department is populated to role table
-  - [ ] Add employee: enter first name, last name, role, and manager is populated to employee table
-  - [ ] Update employee role: select employee, enter new role, update employee table
-- [ ] Bonus:
-  - [ ] User may update employee managers
-  - [ ] User may view employees by manager
-  - [ ] User may view employees by department
-  - [ ] User may delete departments, role, and employees
-  - [ ] User may view combined salaries of all employees in a department
-#### Repository Quality - 13% <!-- omit in toc -->
-- [ ] Has a unique name
-- [ ] Follows best practices for file structure and naming conventions
-- [ ] Follows best practices for class/id naming conventions, indentation, quality comments, etc.
-- [ ] Contains multiple descriptive commit messages
-- [ ] Contains a high-quality README with description and link to walkthrough video
-#### Application Quality - 10% <!-- omit in toc -->
-- [ ] User experience is intuitive and easy to navigate